ta0kira/zeolite/README.md

 ## Type Parameters

-Type parameters allow you to create a category that applies the same semantics to different types of value.
+Type parameters allow you consistently apply the same semantics to different types of value.
 Categories and functions can both have type parameters.
 Parameter names *must* start with `#` and a lowercase letter, e.g., `#x`.

 When using type parameters for `concrete` categories, *do not* redeclare the parameters in the `define`.